opf/openproject/docs/system-admin-guide/users-permissions/roles-permissions/README.md

 ### Anonymous

 OpenProject allows to share project information with **anonymous** users which are not logged in.
-This is helpful to communicate projects goals and activities with a public community.
+This is helpful to communicate projects goals and activities with a public community.<br />

 **Note**: This only applies if you disabled the need for authentication for your instance and if the project is set as **public**.
 The *Anonymous* role cannot be deleted.